GoogleCloudPlatform/public-datasets-pipelines/README.md

 # Google Cloud Datasets: Data Pipelines and Documentation Set

 This repository contains the followings:
-- Cloud-native, data pipeline architecture for onboarding public datasets to [Datasets for Google Cloud](https://cloud.google.com/solutions/datasets).
+- Cloud-native, data pipeline architecture for onboarding public datasets to [Google Cloud Datasets](https://cloud.google.com/datasets).
-- Documentation Sets, used to analyze the datasets, uncover hidden patterns, or apply different ML techniques.
+- Documentation set for tutorials, samples, and other articles related to the datasets hosted by the program.

 For detailed documentation, please see the [Wiki Pages](https://github.com/GoogleCloudPlatform/public-datasets-pipelines/wiki).